 ABOUT LEIGH

-Leigh first tasted the potency of Yoga in a tiny Chinatown studio 18 years ago.
-That kickstarted a journey that would lead her to Ubud, Bali, where she spent the formative years of her Yoga education primarily with Emily Kuser, with whom she completed her 200-hour and, much later, her 300-hour teaching certification.
+Hi!
+I'm Leigh.
+I first tasted the potency of Yoga in a tiny shophouse studio 18 years ago.
+That kickstarted a journey that would lead me to Ubud, Bali, where I spent the formative years of my Yoga education primarily with Emily Kuser, with whom I completed my 200-hour and much later, my 300-hour teaching certifications.
+I've since been teaching full time for 13 years.

-What began as a journey of rediscovering the capabilities of her body eventually shape-shifted into one that showed Leigh a glimmer of the capacity and potential of her mind.
-Bali birthed Leigh’s poetic teaching style and shaped her soft skills of inclusive space-holding, but her path eventually took her into the heart of classical Yoga, primarily in the tradition of Sri Krishnamacharya, as well as the study of Vedanta.
-She furthered her studies in Hatha Yoga, Tantra and Ayurveda with Octavio Salvado, David Frawley and Nitya Mohan, and until today, continues to be a most enthusiastic student of Vedanta.
+What began as a journey of rediscovering the capabilities of my body eventually shape-shifted into one that showed me a glimmer of the potential of my mind.
+Bali gave birth to my poetic teaching style and shaped my soft skills of inclusive space-holding, but my path eventually took me into the heart of classical Yoga, primarily in the tradition of Sri Krishnamacharya, as well as the study of Vedanta.
+I furthered my studies in Hatha Yoga, Tantra and Ayurveda with Octavio Salvado, David Frawley, Nitya Mohan and Niloofer Giri, and until today, continue to be a most enthusiastic student.

-Thanks to her prior experience working as a journalist, Leigh is able to distill ancient teachings and eloquently share them with modern practitioners and householders in accessible, practical ways.
-Having taught full-time for 13 years, she truly believes that Yoga is meant to be lived, not just practised within the confines of a studio or a Yoga mat.
+Thanks to my prior experience working as a journalist, I am able to distill ancient teachings and eloquently share them with modern practitioners and householders in accessible ways.
+I truly believe that Yoga is meant to be lived, not just practised within the confines of a studio or a Yoga mat.

 LIVING YOGA RETREATS